pyokagan/pycsdl2/docs/source/api/events.rst

    Events :const:`SDL_USEREVENT` through :const:`SDL_LASTEVENT` are for your use, and should be allocated with SDL_RegisterEvents

+.. function:: SDL_PumpEvents() -> None

+   Pumps the event loop, gathering events from the input devices.

+   This function updates the event queue and internal input device state.
+   Without calling this function, no input events will ever be placed on the queue.

+   :func:`SDL_PollEvent` and :func:`SDL_WaitEvent` implicitly call this
+   function.
+If you are not polling or waiting for events using these functions, you must explicitly call :func:`SDL_PumpEvents` to force an event queue update.

+   This should only be run in the thread that sets the video mode.

 .. function:: SDL_PeepEvents(events, numevents: int, action: int, minType: int, maxType: int) -> int

    If `action` is :const:`SDL_ADDEVENT`, up to `numevents` events will be added